540co/ads-bpa/server/docs/payloads/put_definitions.md

 #PUT /reactions/:reaction/definitions/:index

-The POST definitions endpoint will be used to create a new definition on an existing DRE reaction.
+The PUT definitions endpoint will be used to vote on a definition for an existing DRE reaction.

 ### Example Request Header
 Here is an example header to insure the proper header values are being passed:

 ```
-POST /api/reactions/death/definitions HTTP/1.1
+PUT /api/reactions/death/definitions/0 HTTP/1.1
 Host: dre.540.co
 Content-Type: application/json